 Step 2: Sign Up for Project Fi

 With your iPhone unlocked, it’s time to sign up for Project Fi and get a Fi SIM card.
 Visit the official sign up page and select the “Bring a Pixel or Nexus to Project Fi” option.
-Of course, you won’t be using a Pixel or Nexus smartphone—this is just so Google allows you to order a standalone SIM kit.
+Of course, you won’t be using a Pixel or Nexus smartphone—this is so that Google allows you to order a standalone SIM kit.

 Step 3: Activate your Fi SIM Card Using a Supported Smartphone

 If you don’t have access to any supported Android device, you can get a used or refurbished Nexus smartphone on Amazon.
-That may seem like a lot just to activate your Fi SIM card, but considering how much you can save each month, it’s actually not bad at all.
+That may seem like a lot to activate your Fi SIM card, but considering how much you can save each month, it’s not bad at all.
 Besides, you can keep the Nexus smartphone as a backup phone in case if the service on the iPhone goes out or offer it up for sale.
-That, or you could return it for simply the cost of shipping.
+That, or you could return it for merely the cost of shipping.

 Step 4: Insert the Activated SIM into Your iPhone